Oklahoma State vs. TCU NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have combined for 54.5 points -- this matchup's over/under -- only twice this year.
+- Oklahoma State has combined with its opponents to score more than 54 points just two times this year.

-- TCU's games have gone over 54.5 points in six of eight chances this season.
+- TCU and its opponents have combined to score more than 54 points in six of eight games this season.

-- The two teams combine to average 60.1 points per game, 5.6 more than the total in this contest.
+- The combined points per game average of the two teams, 60.1, is 6.1 points above Saturday's over/under.

 Oklahoma State Stats and Trends

+- Oklahoma State has seven wins against the spread in nine games this season.

-- This season, the Cowboys won ATS in their only game as a favorite of 13 points or more.
+- This season, the Cowboys have one ATS win in two games as a favorite of 12 points or more.

-- Oklahoma State has eclipsed the over/under in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- Oklahoma State's games this year have gone over the total in three out of eight opportunities (37.5%).

-- In games that Oklahoma State totals more than 437.7 yards, the team is 2-0 against the spread and 2-0 overall.
+- Oklahoma State is 2-0 against the spread and 2-0 overall when the team picks up more than 437.7 yards.

 - This year, the Cowboys have 10 turnovers, one fewer than the Horned Frogs have takeaways (11).